aschrein/aschrein.github.io/_posts/2019-06-13-whatsup-with-my-branches-on-gpu.markdown

     // Do smth else
 }
 ```
 You'll notice that history is needed.
 With execution mask approach usually some kind of stack is employed by the HW.
-A naive approach is to keep a stack of (exec_mask, address) and add reconvergence instructions that pop a mask from the stack and change the instruction pointer for the wave.
+A naive approach is to keep a stack of tuples (exec_mask, address) and add reconvergence instructions that pop a mask from the stack and change the instruction pointer for the wave.
 In that way a wave will have enough information to traverse the whole CFG for each lane.
 From performance point of view, it takes a couple of cycles just to process a control flow instruction because of all the bookkeeping.
 And don't forget that the stack has limited depth.
 Now take a look at these control flow graphs(image from Wikipedia):
 ![Figure 4](/assets/Some_types_of_control_flow_graphs.png)